 - identify if you may need other permits.

 |This information is required for you to work legally in parks under an access agreement.
 Application assessment considers your approach to:

 - causing minimal impact within the environment.

 Log in or register for the first time

-When the Permit is granted, a permit holder must log in and enter the planned activities.
+When the Access Agreement is approved, a researcher must log in and enter the planned activities.
 Planned activities must be approved by the Area Chief Ranger before researchers may access parks and reserves to undertake research.

 Area Chief Rangers will consider planned activities and:

 - provide information about accessible roads and tracks and if conditions are safe for vehicle access